 MPI pesticide maximum residue limit database – New Zealand Food Safety

 Food Notice: MRLs for Agricultural Compounds– Ministry for Primary Industries - Requirements for food sold or produced in New Zealand

-Pesticide information – Department of Agriculture, Water and the Environment – Ministry of Agriculture and agro-based industry Malaysia
+Pesticide information – Department of Agriculture – Ministry of Agriculture and Agro-based Industry Malaysia

 Disclaimer: Although the Australian Government has exercised due care and skill in the preparation and compilation of this publication, it does not warrant its accuracy, completeness, currency or suitability for any purpose.
 To the maximum extent permitted by law, the Australian Government disclaims all liability including liability in negligence for any loss, damage, cost or expense incurred by persons as a result of accessing, using or relying upon any of the information or data set out in this publication.
 Before relying on the material in any matters, users should carefully evaluate its accuracy, currency, completeness and relevance for the purposes intended, and should obtain any appropriate professional advice relevant to their particular circumstances.